zenpho/AxoMulti/README.md

 # To build from source

-The `xpatch.cpp` exported from Axoloti 1.0.12 editor is provided.
+The `xpatch.cpp` exported from editor v1.0.12 is provided.
 The editor project `AxoMulti.axp` file(s) are also provided which require valid installation of the `axoloti-factory` and `axoloti-community` repositories as well as my very necessary modifications to the build configuration file `Makefile.patch`.

 * ZPO-POLYFIX perl 's/find/replace/g' to optimise idle polyphonic voices